-- A. In the event the Employer chooses to fill a temporary vacancy to provide temporary coverage for employees who are absent from work for a period up to ninety (90) working days, or the Employer chooses to post to fill a temporary job, or if the Employer chooses to post a temporary vacancy while in the process of filling a vacant position, the following shall apply: - 1.
-Notices shall be posted on the College's intranet (Infomart) for at least seventy-two (72) hours.
+- 1. Notices shall be posted on the College's applicant tracking system for at least seventy-two (72) hours.
 When the vacancy is posted, the College may choose from among the three (3) most senior applicants who meet the minimum qualifications as posted.
 If there are no applicants the College may either temporarily transfer the least senior employee within the regional work site who meets the minimum qualifications to perform the job, offer regular Classified employees within the regional work site an opportunity for overtime work, or use a temporary non-bargaining unit employee. - 2.
 Notwithstanding any other provision of this Article, lateral transfers shall be at the sole discretion of the Employer, provided such transfer is not arbitrary or capricious. - 3.
 All temporary transfers or employment of temporary employees will be limited to the length of absence or length of a temporary job.
-If a temporary non-bargaining unit employee is used to fill a temporary vacancy, the temporary employee shall be removed from that position as soon as reasonably possible following the return of the bargaining unit member, not to exceed two (2) weeks, unless the two (2) week period is extended by mutual agreement.
-At the conclusion of the temporary transfer or temporary job, the employee will be returned to his/her former position held at the time of transfer.
-An employee on temporary transfer shall not be allowed to return to his/her former position or bid on another temporary transfer during the temporary transfer period without mutual consent of the Local Union President (or designee) and the College's Vice Chancellor for Human Resources (or designee). - 4.
-When an employee accepts and begins work in a job in a higher pay level, she/he shall be placed at the lowest step of the higher pay level which is at least one dollar fifty cents (\$1.50) higher than the employee's current step, not to exceed the maximum step of that higher pay level. - 5.
+At the conclusion of the temporary transfer or temporary job, the employee will be returned to their former position held at the time of transfer.
+An employee on temporary transfer shall not be allowed to return to their former position or apply to another temporary transfer during the temporary transfer period without mutual consent of the Local Union President (or designee) and the College's Vice Chancellor for Human Resources (or designee). - 4.
+When an employee accepts and begins work in a job in a higher pay level, they shall be placed at the lowest step of the higher pay level which is at least one dollar fifty cents (\$1.50) higher than the employee's current step, not to exceed the maximum step of that higher pay level. - 5.
 Long-Term Disability vacancies; see Article 28, Paid Sick Leave.